What Is Tor and How Does It Work?

 - Your traffic completes its journey to the internet.

-Each node only knows the identity of the server directly next to it in the chain, making it impossible for any malicious actor to reverse engineer your connection’s route through the onion network.
+Because each node only knows the identity of the server directly next to it in the chain, it is impossible for any malicious actor to reverse engineer your connection’s route through the onion network.

 At no stage in this process does any node know both who you are and what you are doing.

-For added security, your path is also randomly reassigned around every ten minutes — meaning your connection is assigned a new set of servers to bounce between.
+For added security, your path is also randomly reassigned around every ten minutes.
+This means your connection is assigned a new set of servers to bounce between.

 Tor is most commonly used through the Tor Browser.
-This is a free, Firefox-based application that can be downloaded and installed on your computer.
+This is a free, Firefox-based application that you download and install onto your computer.
 The Tor Browser uses the Tor network to conceal your identity, location, and online activity from tracking or surveillance.

 In short, Tor allows you to: